animist-os/crux/GRAMMAR.md

    - `.` dot (tiled pairwise):
      - Pair each left value with the corresponding value from the right, tiling the right as needed.
    - `~` rotate:
-     - For each value k in the right motif, rotate the left motif left by k (negative k rotates right), appending results in order.
+     - For each value k in the right mot, rotate the left mot left by k (negative k rotates right), appending results in order.
      - Examples: `[0,1,2,3] ~ [-1] -> [3,0,1,2]`, `[0,1,2,3] ~ [1,2] -> [1,2,3,0, 2,3,0,1]`.
      - Numeric case behaves like `*` on a single pair each step (step add, timeScale multiply).
      - Tagged pips pass the left value through unchanged; tag `x` in either side is treated as a no-op for that position.
      - Example: `[0, 1, 2] .
 [10, 20] -> [10, 21, 12]`.

 4) **Concatenation**:
-   - Use `,` or juxtaposition (spaces/tabs, not newline) between expressions to concatenate motifs.
+   - Use `,` or juxtaposition (spaces/tabs, not newline) between expressions to concatenate mots.
    - Examples: `[0, 1], [2, 3] -> [0, 1, 2, 3]`, `[0, 1] [2, 3] -> [0, 1, 2, 3]`.

 5) **Grouping**: parentheses `(` `)` control evaluation order.